-Our general method to calculate the net present value consisted of the following steps:
+Our general methodology to calculate the net present value of the medical benefits consisted of the following steps:

-- Estimate the number of current active employees that will be employed at RCSO each year after January 1, 2008 until all current employees are either retired or no longer employed by RCSO. - 2.
-Project the number of retired participants that will be alive each year after January 1, 2008 until all participants are presumed to have exhausted their benefit eligibility. - Project the net retiree medical claim costs (and net administrative expenses) per participant for each year and for each age category using the January 1, 2008 estimated claim costs as a starting point and increasing the claim costs each year by the assumed annual rate of medical inflation. - 4.
-Estimate the total net claim costs for each year as follows: (2) x (3) - 5.
-Determine the total present value of the net claim costs by discounting (4) for each year back to January 1, 2008 at the assumed discount rate.
+- (1) Estimate the number of current active employees that will be employed at Racine County School Office each year after January 1, 2010 until all current employees are either retired or no longer employed by RCSO. - (2) Project the number of retired participants that will be alive each year after January 1, 2010 until all participants are presumed to have exhausted their benefit eligibility. - (3) Project the net retiree medical costs (and net administrative expenses) per participant for each year and for each age category using the January 1, 2010 estimated claim costs as a starting point and increasing the claim costs each year by the assumed annual rates of medical inflation. - (4) Estimate the total net claim costs for each year as follows: (2) x (3) - (5) Determine the total present value of the net claim costs by discounting (4) for each year back to January 1, 2010 at the assumed discount rate.

-We calculated the liability estimates using actuarial assumptions summarized in Section V. We prepared assumptions as to claim costs, premium rates, annual trends in the utilization and cost of medical care, eligibility for Medicare, participation rates, termination rates, retirement rates, disability rates, and mortality based on information provided by Racine County, and our judgment.
+We calculated the liability estimates using actuarial assumptions summarized in Section V. We prepared assumptions as to claim costs, premium rates, annual trends in the utilization and cost of medical care, participation rates, termination rates, retirement rates, disability rates, and mortality based on information provided by Racine County, and our judgment.